jennyrae818/game-hub/README.md

 then there is a link that can take them to register or login.
 User needs to login inorder to add reviews.

-When an authorized user views a game then they can add the game to their profile if not already added. they can also like (thumbs up) or dislike (thumbs down) a game.
+When an authorized user views a game then they can add the game to their profile if not already added.
+They can also like (thumbs up) or dislike (thumbs down) a game.

 ![modified game](./client/public/images/screenshots/gamePageAfterLogin.png)